 I lived with a messy roommate in college for two years.
 Despite my daily reminders to her to pitch in with the housework, I was left to clean house all by myself.
 She eventually began helping me clean the common areas but her bedroom continued to look like a tornado had wrecked it.

 What I found strange is that despite the clumsiness she demonstrated at our apartment, she managed to get excellent grades in all her classes.
-In fact, she was on the dean’s list every single year.
+In fact, she was on the dean’s list every single year in school.

 Later on, I was able to get some insights into her personal life, which was, not surprisingly, full of drama and turbulence.
-The messiness reflected on this aspect of her life.
+The messiness I saw in her spaces manifested in this aspect of her life.

-If you’re someone who’s steeped in clutter and living in disarray, here are some questions you can ponder on and that may lead to valuable insights.
+If you’re someone who’s steeped in clutter and living in disarray, here are some self-reflection questions that may lead to valuable insights.